-Jas Samra, estate agent at Henry Wiltshire’s Bow office, explains more.
+Our estate agents at Henry Wiltshire’s Bow office explain more.
 “We have a variety of potential buyers on our contact list, and when a seller comes to us with the right property for a particular buyer, we will usually contact them directly.
 In some cases, we don’t need to do any more marketing – the property is sold without us having to put it on our website.”

 Marketing property for sale in East London

 However, while the discreet marketing trend appears to be working in the provinces, the London property market usually moves faster and presents different challenges.
 Our agents say: “According to a recent report from the Post Office, properties in London take, on average, just four weeks to sell, compared with six to ten weeks in the rest of the country.
 This makes it more likely that the potential London buyers we contacted first have already found a new home, meaning that we have to market the property more widely.”

 Henry Wiltshire usually markets properties publicly as well as contacting potential buyers directly, as this ensures that the property has the maximum visibility and increases the chance of the sale going through promptly.